pingcap/community/GOVERNANCE.md

 ## Decision making and voting

-Decisions are built on consensus between PMC members or Maintainers.
-Proposals and ideas can either be submitted for agreement via a github issue or PR.
+Proposals and ideas can be submitted for agreement via a github issue or PR.
 Depending on the nature, decisions about the future of the project are made by the PMC or by Maintainers.
 As the technical authority, Maintainers set technical direction and priorities for the SIG projects, while the PMC makes other high-level decisions like establishment and operation policies of sub-projects, sub-structures, promoting new Maintainers, security processes, etc.

-Major changes such as feature proposals and organization or process changes should be brought to the PMC or Maintainers’ attention through the [Request for Comments (RFC)](https://github.com/tikv/rfcs) process.
+Major changes such as feature proposals and organization or process changes should be brought to the PMC or Maintainers’ attention through the [Request for Comments (RFC)](./rfc) process.
 For the change to happen, the RFC must earn the supermajority (2/3) votes in the corresponding group.

 ## Conflict resolution